 Firstly, the classic rep-range for hypertrophy is 8-12 reps per set.
 But modern standards have begun to shift towards a much wider 6-15 reps.

-Finally, your other option is to work in the 15+ rep-range.
+Finally, your other option is to work in a higher 15+ rep range.
 This is mostly for endurance training.
+But it can also promote hypertrophy if you’re using sufficient weight to take each set to failure.

 The Best Rep-Range For Muscle Growth.